 Another thing I also told myself when I was doing all of this research is, “I cannot represent every foster kid.
 Joaquin cannot represent every foster kid, every kid who identifies as Latinx.
 Every seventeen-year-old boy.
 And I cannot write Maya in a way that every single fifteen-year-old lesbian will identify.”
 I can tell their stories as authentically as possible, but I can’t tell everybody’s story.
 Not everyone is going to relate to these characters.
 And that’s fine because if you were to sit twenty writers down, I probably wouldn’t identify with most of them in terms of how they work.

-BENWAY: Yeah.
-I remember [chuckles], I’ll never forget, I was with Maurene Goo [listen to her First Draft episodes here and here], at our little café, and I was working.
+Robin Benway Yeah.
+I remember [chuckles], I’ll never forget, I was with Maurene Goo [Listen to her first, second, and third episodes of First Draft], at our little café, and I was working.
 It was the very first day I was gonna write Maya’s perspective and I was gonna write Maya’s very opening chapter.
 And I was like, “Let’s just see how this goes.”
 And I sat next to Maurene, I was at the counter, and I just [makes a quick typing sound] wrote three thousand words in an hour.
 It just came pouring out of me.
 And Maurene was like, “What is happening over here?” [laughing] Like, “What are you doing?”
 And I was like, “Don’t talk to me, I’m writing so fast!
 I’ve been waiting a year to write like this.”

 I would just go to my little café every day, Dinosaur.
 I thanked them in the book.
 Every day and I would write three to four thousand words.
 It came so fast.
 I had a bullet point list of, “This happens and this happens and this happens.”
 This isn’t great for the podcast cause you can’t see it, but behind you, you can see how I mapped out.
 A couple of post-its have fallen.
 But I just had to see how each plot point for each character lined up.